bevyengine/bevy/release-content/release-notes/skinned_mesh_culling.md

 could be used, but I can make a nicer one.*

 The new behavior is reliable for meshes that only use skinning, although the bounds can be larger than optimal.
-However, the new behaviour doesn't account for morph targets, vertex shaders, or anything else that modifies vertex positions.
+However, the new behavior doesn't account for morph targets, vertex shaders, or anything else that modifies vertex positions.